yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 if you want more options, look at this [reddit post](https://www.reddit.com/r/chinalife/comments/187vfnl/working_vpns_for_china_read_me_first/?rdt=34861). just dont get nord or express, they wont work.

-## Other apps you NEED
+## Apps you NEED

 - [WeChat 微信](https://www.wechat.com/): used for EVERYTHING. messaging, payments, social media, even booking taxis. get it and set it up before you land.
 - [Alipay 支付宝](https://mobile.alipay.com): payment app, everything about money. paying bills, ordering food, bus/metro QRs, booking hotels, yada yada. bind your foreign bank card before flying, saves lots of headache.
-- [Amap 高德地图](https://mobile.amap.com/): chinese map. *dont use google maps, it is not accurate here*. two popular map apps are  [amap](https://mobile.amap.com/) and baidu maps: [(iOS)](https://apps.apple.com/us/app/百度地图-路线规划-出行必备/id452186370) - [(android)](https://play.google.com/store/apps/details?id=com.baidu.BaiduMap&hl=zh). *and no, unfortunately theres no english (if you read zero chinese, maybe try apple maps)...*
+- [Amap 高德地图](https://mobile.amap.com/): chinese map. *dont use google maps, it is not accurate here*. two popular map apps are  [amap](https://mobile.amap.com/) and baidu maps: [(iOS)](https://apps.apple.com/us/app/百度地图-路线规划-出行必备/id452186370) - [(android)](https://play.google.com/store/apps/details?id=com.baidu.BaiduMap&hl=zh). *if you have apple, you can also use apple maps.*
 - Translator app: i suggest [deepL](https://www.deepl.com/app?utm_source=windows&utm_campaign=share-with-friends&utm_medium=app). other translators should be fine too, as long as you have wifi or data. if you're studying chinese or staying for more than a few weeks, pleco (dictionary) is your best friend. [(iOS)](https://apps.apple.com/us/app/pleco-chinese-dictionary/id341922306) - [(android)](https://play.google.com/store/apps/details?id=com.pleco.chinesesystem)

-keep in mind EVERYTHING here is done and paid in phone, expect no cash. so setting up wechat微信 and alipay支付宝 is crucial. **get both**.
+> everything here is done and paid in phone, expect no cash. so setting up wechat微信 and alipay支付宝 is crucial. get both.

-*bringing cash is not that necessary*. at most, maybe bring RMB 500 for an emergency, like if your phone doesnt work and you're stuck at the airport.
+*bringing cash is not that necessary*. maybe bring RMB 500 for an emergency, like if your phone doesnt work and you're stuck at the airport.

 ## E-SIM